Skip Ribbon Commands

 Question..."When a building owner leases out the building to a tenant who operates a meth lab and the property is damaged due to this illegal activity, is there a way to protect the mortgagee?
 We had a financial institution ask this question that I wasn't able to answer.
 I expect our insured isn't covered because property in the course of illegal trade is not considered covered property."

 Answer...Good question.
-First of all, this IS an increasing problem (for more information, click here).
+First of all, this IS an increasing problem (for more information on meth, click here).
 A mortgagee is only insulated from fraudulent acts by the insured, not from policy exclusions.
 The mortgagee, in the absence of fraud on the part of the insured, has no greater coverage under the policy than the insured.
 For more on the coverage issue, keep reading....

 Answer...As noted in the above question, this is indeed an increasingly serious exposure.
 Below are some faculty responses, including several that specifically address the "polluting" nature of a meth lab.